milemik/get_html_kacper/README.txt

 IMPORTANT:
 In order for script to work please put your mail and password in acc.py file And you need to have firefox installed in your system

+IF YOU ARE RUNING THE SCRIPT FOR THE FIRST TIME, OR HAVING SOME ERRORS PLEASE RUN run_me_first.py AND FOLLOW INSTRUCTIONS

 ###

 ###